 This course is perfect for beginners.
 There are eight levels spread across the 120+ lessons, covering vocab, grammar and audio.
 Each lesson is composed of multiple audio clips and short quizzes to help you memorize information along the way.

 edX offers three free online courses, and they’re all for beginners: Basic Spanish 1, Basic Spanish 2, Basic Spanish 3 and A Travel by Spanish America: Spanish for beginners, among others.

 Beginner Spanish 1 and 2 are self-paced courses. edX estimates that you’ll spend seven weeks on Level 1 (four to five hours per week), and four weeks on Level 2 (four to five hours per week).
-Spanish for Beginners: Learn in Paradise teaches you travel phrases as you follow the story of a girl traveling around Colombia.
-It should take you six weeks (five to six hours per week) to complete.
+“A Travel by Spanish America” teaches you travel phrases that’ll help you get around in Spanish-speaking countries.
+It should take you about four weeks (four to six hours per week) to complete.

 While these courses are all free, you will have to pay $40-$50 per course if you decide you want to earn certification.
 Adding a certificate to your resume could help you achieve certain goals, like landing a job that requires you to speak a second language or earning a scholarship to study abroad.

 Tandem Escuela Internacional Madrid (International School of Madrid) doesn’t have class periods or a traditional teacher.
 But it does share a lot of qualities with the typical classroom.

 If there’s one thing I remember about my 10+ years studying foreign languages in school, it’s that teachers always tried to mix it up in the classroom.
 We’d spend 20 minutes reading a passage and filling out a worksheet about the text.
 Then, we’d spend 10 minutes watching a video about that same topic.
 Finally, we’d split up into small groups and practice speaking.